dinhinfotech/Bioinformatics/README.md

 - EDeN: https://github.com/fabriziocosta/EDeN.git

 **Data**
-There are different sub-folders in the Data folder which contain the data from different experimental setting used in our paper.
+There are different sub-folders in the Data folder which contain the data used for different experimental setting in the paper.
 Besides, you can find the test data in the "test_data" sub-folder which is used for a quick run test.

 **How to run DiGI**

-Under the root directory of this repository, run the main.py.
-Following is an example with a test data:
+Under the root directory of this repository, run the main.py with papameters.
+Following is an example how to run our model using test data:

 python main.py\
 --adj_folder data/test_data/adj_matrices\